ryanuber/veneer/README.md

 You can specify the same inside of your route definitions.

+You can also pass output types using the HTTP "Accept" header, like this:

+    $ curl -s -H 'Accept: application/json' http://localhost:8080

+With these two different methods of specifying an output handler, internally veneer will use the following priority to determine how to send output back to you:

+* The `Accept` header
+* The output handler parameter for the route (default: `format`)
+* The default output handler for the route (default: `json`)
+* text/plain, an error message, and a `415 Unsupported Media Type` response.

 There are constraints around output handlers, specifically what types of data can be handled.
 There are 2 main types that any outputter might support: string and array.
 Any handler that can handle array and string data would satisfy both of these.
 However, there might be some